thin fashion models

 The complicated process of solving the issue

 As I delved deeper into the issue of fashion and skinny models, I realized that solving this multifaceted problem is not as simple as it seems.
-The industry consists of fashion brands and professionals with a crucial role in making a change.
+The industry consists of fashion brands and professionals who play a crucial role in making a change.
 On the other hand, the negative impacts on people’s self-esteem and triggering effects cannot be overlooked.
 As per research by the National Eating Disorders Association, 70% of college-going women feel worse about their bodies after reading fashion magazines.
 These alarming statistics prove the importance of finding a solution to this issue.

 The role of fashion brands and professionals in making a change